-If you are interested in submitting a paper but need extra time to obtain your management approval, please let us know by the October 13, 2018 deadline and if possible provide the topic title &/or a few sentences that we can consider in the interim.
+If you are interested in submitting a paper but need extra time to obtain your management approval, please let us know by the October 28, 2016, deadline and, if possible, provide the topic title and a few sentences that we can consider in the interim.

 - The organizers reserve the right to accept abstracts at their discretion, in order to assemble the best possible program.
 Invited speakers may take precedence over other speakers.
 Please be advised that your abstract submission may be published on the PIUG web site and related media shortly after receipt or at any time thereafter; therefore, do not include confidential or business-sensitive information in your abstract.